 Louis Vuitton already developed this kind of operation and sent messages to customers where they were close to one of their boutiques.

-The other digital tools you can use to build your O2O strategy in China
+Other digital tools you can use to build your O2O strategy in China

 Retailers can provide in shops some tablets and digital screens.
 This allows the retailer to show all of the inventory and push the clients to subscribe to its WeChat and/or Weibo accounts.

-China is now in the era of Internet thinking, and Internet has become the mainstream media that has changed the media landscape and the way Chinese customers buy and inform themselves.
-For them, it’s totally normal to pay using an app within a store.
+China is now in the era of Internet thinking, and the Internet has become the mainstream media that has changed the media landscape and the way Chinese customers buy and inform themselves.
+For them, it’s normal to pay using an app within a store.
 Fashion brands must understand it and adapt their strategy in this way.

-To generate some sales, the O2O operations must occur from the retail store in order to have impacts on the online sales.
-It’s going to be way much easier than leveraging your TMall or JD.com online shop to increase the shop’s turnover.
+To generate some sales, the O2O operations must occur from the retail store to have an impact on online sales.
+It’s going to be way much easier than leveraging your TMall or JD.com e-commerce online shop to increase the shop’s turnover.

 Find an agency to develop your O2O strategy in China